All Products

 For example, if the clock is earlier than the standard time, the latency can be negative.
 If the clock is later than the standard time, the latency can be positive.

-• When you synchronize data from a MySQL tenant of OceanBase Database to an AnalyticDB for MySQL database, indexes are processed in the following ways:
+• When you synchronize data from a MySQL tenant of OceanBase Database to an AnalyticDB for MySQL database, indexes are handled as follows:

-• When you synchronize a table with a primary key, all indexes except for the primary key index are deleted.
+• When a table with a primary key is synchronized, delete all indexes except for the primary key index.

-• When you synchronize a table without a primary key but with non-null unique indexes, the first non-null unique index is used as the primary key, and all other indexes are deleted.
+• When a table without a primary key but with not-null unique indexes is synchronized, use the first not-null unique index as the primary key, and delete all other indexes.

-• Tables without primary keys or non-null unique indexes cannot be synchronized.
+• Tables without primary keys or not-null unique indexes cannot be synchronized.

 Supported source and destination instance types